Meanwhale/MeanscriptCLI/README.md

 ### Microsoft Visual C++

+* Requirement: Visual Studio 2017 with C++ (older versions might work but not tested)
 * Open the solution file in _src_ folder
 * Build the command line interface: _MeanscriptCmd_
 * Build the demo application: _Demo_